RiftValleySoftware/badger/README.md

 At the lowest level, the system uses [PHP PDO](https://php.net/pdo) to access the data base through [PDO Prepared Statements](https://secure.php.net/manual/en/pdo.prepared-statements.php).
 This enhances security by ensuring that all database access is "scrubbed" by PDO, so the risk of [SQL injection attacks](https://www.w3schools.com/sql/sql_injection.asp) is greatly reduced.
-PDO also helps the system to be "database agnostic," as PDO has support for multiple SQL-based databases.
+PDO also helps the system to be "database agnostic," as PDO has equal support for both [MySQL](https://www.mysql.com) and [PostgreSQL](https://www.postgresql.org).
+It is designed to scale for large datasets.

 TWO INDEPENDENT DATABASES
 -------------------------